ACES International Students FAQ

 When will I meet with an ACES advisor?

-New students will meet with an ACES advisor during a New Student Orientation session.
+New students will first meet with an ACES advisor and discuss course registration during a New Student Orientation session.
 You will receive more information about registering for an Orientation session after you have paid your enrollment fee.

 How is my ACES advisor different from my international advisor?